What's in my cosmetic?

 Category 1A and 1B substances are banned from use in cosmetic products unless they can meet all four of the following criteria:

-They have been evaluated by the European Commission’s Scientific Committee on Consumer Safety (SCCS
+- They have been evaluated by the European Commission’s Scientific Committee on Consumer Safety (SCCS) and found safe.

 Substances classified as CMR category 2 are banned in general but may be used in cosmetic products where the substance has been evaluated by the SCCS and found safe for use in cosmetic products.